FalsePattern/ChromaBeam/README.md

 ChromaBeam is a digital logic simulation game that uses lasers as signals.
 The game is heavily inspired by Logic World and OCTOPTICOM.

+Note: Development of this project has been halted indefinitely.

 # Basic information
 <details>
   <summary>Click to expand</summary>